Revised Medicaid work requirement bill moves in Michigan

 "Medicaid is not a jobs program.
 It is not a work program.
 It is a health care program," said Rep. Yousef Rabhi of Ann Arbor, who said the insurance helps people struggling to find work or caring for family members.
 "It is cruel and unusual in my opinion for an institution like this to be stripping health care from an estimated thousands of Michigan residents."

+Before voting, the GOP majority took the rare step of ending the floor debate after two Democrats and one Republican gave statements despite six other Democrats wanting to speak — as tensions remained high following the chamber's contentious vote to repeal Michigan's prevailing wage law .

-The bill would require the state to seek a waiver from the U.S. Department of Health and Human Services to implement the work requirements.
-The nonpartisan House Fiscal Agency estimates there are 670,000 able-bodied adults in the Medicaid expansion plan.
-About 130,000 would qualify for an exemption — pregnant women, people with disabilities or medical conditions, caretakers, those meeting a "good cause" temporary exemption and recipients of state unemployment benefits.
+The Medicaid bill would require the state to seek a waiver from the U.S. Department of Health and Human Services to implement the work requirements.
+The nonpartisan House Fiscal Agency estimates 670,000 able-bodied adults are in the Medicaid expansion plan.
+About 130,000 would qualify for an exemption: pregnant women, people with disabilities or medical conditions, caretakers, those meeting a "good cause" temporary exemption and recipients of state unemployment benefits.
 Of the 540,000 who would be subject to the work requirements, 5 percent to 10 percent — or 27,000 to 54,000 — could lose coverage.

+Anyone found to have misrepresented his or her compliance would be excluded from coverage for a year.

-The Trump administration has approved 20-hour-a-week requirements in three states — Kentucky, Indiana and Arkansas.
+President Donald Trump's administration has approved 20-hour-a-week requirements in four states — Kentucky, Indiana, Arkansas and New Hampshire.
 They have not been implemented yet.
 A lawsuit was filed in January to challenge Kentucky's rules.
-The federal government is considering work requirements proposed by at least seven other states.
+The federal government is considering work requirements proposed by seven other states, according to the Kaiser Family Foundation.

+Michigan's expansion program would end if the Trump administration does not approve the waiver within a year of it being submitted.
+The plan would save the state $7 million to $22 million annually, according to a legislative analysis.

 Online: